Potiphar's Wife (film)

-Potiphar's Wife is a 1931 British romance film directed by Maurice Elvey and starring Nora Swinburne, Laurence Olivier and Guy Newall.
-It is also known as Her Strange Desire.
-It was based on a play by Edgar C. Middleton.

-It was made at Elstree Studios.
-The film's sets were designed by Clarence Elder.
+Potiphar's Wife (also known as Her Strange Desire) is a 1931 British romance film directed by Maurice Elvey and starring Nora Swinburne, Laurence Olivier and Guy Newall.
+It was written by Elvey and Victor Kendall based on the 1927 play of the same title by Edgar C. Middleton.
+It was made at Elstree Studios with sets were designed by Clarence Elder.

+Plot

+Lady Diana Bromford is an idle, spoiled but neglected wife.
+When she makes advances to her chauffeur, Straker, she is rejected, and in retaliation she falsely accuses him of assault.
+Straker is charged and put on trial, but when Lady Diana breaks down under cross-examination, the case is halted.